-I get asked a lot about bear safety in Whistler.
-Unprovoked black bear attacks are almost unheard of; the major contributor to human-bear conflict is human carelessness.
-A bear only needs to obtain a food or other attractants (such as garbage) once to become conditioned to it and consequently habituated, leading them to eventual destruction (death).
+I get asked about bear safety a lot.
+Like, “What do you do if you see a bear in Whistler?”.
+Luckily, unprovoked black bear attacks are almost unheard of.
+The major contributor to human-bear conflict is human carelessness.
+A bear only needs to obtain food or other attractants (like garbage) once to become conditioned to it and consequently habituated.
+This, unfortunately, leads them to eventual destruction (death).
 So while it’s important to stay safe it bear country, it all starts with us.
 Here are 5 ways you can stay safe and help keep Whistler bears alive.

 Bears are most active at dawn and dusk so avoid walking or biking on trails at this time.
 When you’re on the trails, but especially if you have to be out at dawn or dusk, avoid doing it silently or alone.
 Make noise so you don’t unintentionally startle the bear.
 As tempting as it is to listen to music along the way, it’s best to avoid it at this time.
 I’ve made a habit out of whistling when I’m hiking or biking so I’ll never startle a bear.